johnitsunami/scrbd-scrpr/README.md

 # Scrbd-Scrpr

 Python script for analyzing documents on Scribd using customizable regex patterns.
+This is for educational purposes only, if you misuse this its on you, dont be a jerk.

 ## Installation